 Streaming media is a technology for delivering multimedia over the Internet.
-The media can consist of video, audio, and animation and is delivered, or streamed, to the end-user's computer by streaming the content from a streaming server.
+The media can consist of video, audio, and/or animation or screen capture and is delivered, or streamed, to the end-user's computer by a dedicated streaming server.

 Viewing media that is streamed, versus downloaded, allows the end-user to view/listen to the information before waiting for the file to download to the computer.
 ITS administers an Ensemble streaming service to provide streaming media services.
-Individuals viewing media files at USF should be able to playback the available content within the browser.
+Individuals viewing media files at USF should be able to play back the available content within their browser.

 Appropriate uses for streaming media might include: student speeches, interviews, presentations, lectures, demonstrations, and virtually any event that would allow individuals to review or view recorded information.